d3fenderz/windows_security/README.md

 ### Report inaccuracies

-If you find something wrong or inaccurate, please share your point of view (e.g., in an issue).
+If you find something wrong or inaccurate, please [share your point of view](https://github.com/jmau111-org/windows_security/discussions/8).

 ### What you won't find here